History of Antarctica in Timeline

 1997: First solo crossing of Antarctica

-1998: Madrid Protocol enters into force
+1998: Madrid Protocol bans all mining

 In 1998, the Protocol on Environmental Protection to the Antarctic Treaty (the Madrid Protocol) entered into force, banning all mining and designating Antarctica as a "natural reserve devoted to peace and science".